 Assessors are provided an evaluation rubric to guide them in rating applications.
 See the program web page for a link to the applicable rubric.
 Here is a sample of an evaluation rubric.

-Assessment of operating grant programs
+Assessment of applications to operating grant programs

 See the Assessment and decision-making process section in the Guide to Operating Programs.

 Role of assessors